zydou/arti/doc/dev/notes/state-management-cli.md

-       help             Print this message or the help of the given subcommand(s) new-identity     Generate a new identity for a hidden service generate-all     Generate all the keys necessary to run a hidden service trash-completely Remove all the keys and state of a hidden service print-onion      Print the .onion address of a service
+       help             Print this message or the help of the given subcommand(s) new-identity     Generate a new identity for a hidden service generate-all     Generate all the keys necessary to run a hidden service destroy-service  Remove all the keys and state of a hidden service print-onion      Print the .onion address of a service
 ```